1KBlockID/ios-blockidsdk/README.md

 BlockID is available under the MIT license.
 See the LICENSE file for more info.

 ## Change Logs
+### v1.10.60
+- Fixed issue related to scopes info evaluation by SDK and empty strings in Origin object

 ### v1.10.51
 - Added code signed sdk